wckoeppen/headliner/docs/apis.rst

 This library uses the `NewsAPI.org <https://newsapi.org/>`_ service endpoints using the [newsapi-python](https://github.com/mattlisiv/newsapi-python) package.

 The API itself is `very well documented <https://newsapi.org/docs>`_.
-The free "Developer" plan is limited to 500 requests per day, and it requires attribution near to the implementation.
+Prior to October 2020, the free "Developer" plan was limited to 500 requests per day, and it requires attribution near to the implementation.
+However, sometime around the end of October 2020, NewsAPI reduced their free version to only allowing 100 requests per day.
+The paid version is $450/month, which is well beyond the means of a simple personal research project.
+With the problems outlined below, that effectively killed this project for now.

 NewsAPI specifically says that the API is throttled by requests, not results.
 I.e., `"it doesn't matter how many results you get back" <https://newsapi.org/pricing>`_.
 That may be technically true.
 However:

 - the results are paginated and the service will only send 20 results back at maximum.
 This means you need to traverse pages.
 - the developer plan apparently only lets you see the first 100 results from a request.
 So you cannot see beyond the fifth page.
 When I requested data from a single source (e.g., ``fox-news``) for a single day, the service said there were 111 results, but the service errors if you try to return results 100-111.
 This means that you need to request smaller batches (e.g., half days may work) and use the total_results to determine if you missed something.